tfeb/csvf/README.md

 ```

 ## Processor modules
 `csvf` has one more feature: you can specify Python code that you write which gets to process rows.
-This is done by the `-P module` option, which will cause `csvf` to dynamically import `module` when it runs. `-P` options can many times and all of the specified modules will be loaded.  `-A arg` options can be used to provide arguments to processor modules (see below).
+This is done by the `-P module` option, which will cause `csvf` to dynamically import `module` when it runs.
+Any `.py` or `.pyc` suffix is stripped from `module`'s name, so it works to say `-P foo.py` if `foo.py` is in the current directory: this helps with shell completion.  `-P` options can be repeated many times and all of the specified modules will be loaded.  `-A arg` options can be used to provide arguments to processor modules (see below).

 A processor module should contain a function called `process`: this function has one positional argument and some keyword arguments.
 The positional argument is the row (which will be a list or tuple), for the keyword arguments see below.
 The function should return either a row, or `None`: if it returns a row, then that is used by later stages of the program, including any later processor modules.
 If it returns `None` no further processing is done and the row is not printed.
 Processing happens before any of the built-in editing processes.